Arbitrage betting (arbing) is staking on all outcomes of an event to lock-in profit.

 An arb bet opportunity arises due to a discrepancy in odds between bookies.

 Arbs can be available in various betting markets such as:

-Or, a three-way market like football Match Odds (home team wins/draw/away team wins).
+Or, a three-way market: football Match Odds (home team wins/draw/away team wins).

-Arbing is different to gambling on an event.
+Arbing is different from gambling.
 Arbers use simple maths to profit on a betting market.

 Arbitrage betting is not risk free.
-The odds can change between placing your different bets with each bookie or exchange.
+Odds can change between placing your different bets with each bookmaker or exchange.
 You need to be quick when placing each bet.

 What is arbitrage betting?